Pregnant Woman Shot, Killed In Paterson, Newborn Boy Survives

 A massive manhunt was on for the shooter after the victim, who was eight months pregnant, was brought to St. Joseph's Regional Medical Center.

-She was shot shortly before 2 p.m. at the Brooks-Sloate Terrace co-ops on Christina Place and pronounced dead at the hospital a little over an hour later.
+She was shot shortly after 1:30 p.m. at the Brooks-Sloate Terrace co-ops on Christina Place and pronounced dead at the hospital nearly two hours later.

-An alert was issued for a red Scion that fled the scene.
+An alert was issued for a red Scion that reportedly fled the scene.

 It was Paterson's 23rd homicide of the year.